Condition Analysis

 3

-- On arrival, check the ground at the base of each buttress — if soil or sand is visibly moist, the rock interior is still too wet to climb safely.
+- Before climbing, check that the ground at the base of the buttresses is sandy-dry, not just surface-dry — if the soil is damp, the rock interior will still be holding moisture.

 Do Not Climb